 "Sometimes the spirit prompts the prophet's wife to leave the bed, though she'd rather sleep."

 This remarkable process of revelation, one that has happened with more regularity since President Nelson became prophet of The Church of Jesus Christ of Latter-day Saints, was the focus of a new CNN article, "Why the 'Mormon' church changed its name.
 (It's about revelation, not rebranding.)"
-Among these recent revelations, Daniel Burke dwelt on the recent emphasis on the full name of The Church of Jesus Christ of Latter-day Saints.
+Among these recent revelations, Burke dwelt on the recent emphasis on the full name of The Church of Jesus Christ of Latter-day Saints.

 "The Lord impressed upon my mind the importance of the name He decreed for his church," President Nelson said.